 1 Tbsp. organic sugar

-in the spring and summer when local produce, like local cucumbers, is plentiful; salsa is a great way to preserve the flavors.
+In the spring and summer when local produce, like local cucumbers, is plentiful; salsa is a great way to preserve the flavors.
 Check out a variation on the theme of this salsa recipe with another spicy strawberry salsa recipe I love to serve with grilled local beef .
 Or since local strawberries are all but gone now, substitute local peaches for the strawberries and continue to enjoy!

 And after all the local cucumbers, for dessert try, Heidi Billotto’s Springtime Lemon Pots De Crème

 3/4 cup organic sugar

 4 cups Hickory Hill Milk Cream Top Whole Milk